PS4 Pro is a no-brainer for 4K TV, but a PS4 Slim will be more than sufficient if you don’t have one or don’t plan on

 The only visual improvements that the Pro brings to a 1080p screen are supersampling, slightly better effects, and sharper textures.
 However, those are not even noticeable unless compared side-by-side with the images rendered by the Slim.

 As for framerates, the PS4 Pro does give games a small FPS increase via raw power when its boost mode is enabled, but that is still nowhere near 60 FPS.
-The problem here is that games need to be patched in order to run in 60 FPS, and only the very best optimized games such as Metal Gear Solid V or the Last of Us Remastered can achieve that.
+The problem here is that games need to be patched to run in 60 FPS, and only the very best optimized games such as Metal Gear Solid V or the Last of Us Remastered can achieve that.

-The PlayStation VR is Sony’s own virtual reality headset that launched at a price significantly lower than that of the competing products such as the HTC Vive and the Oculus Rift, although the price gap is much narrower today than it was before.
+The PlayStation VR is Sony’s own virtual reality headset that launched at a price significantly lower than that of competing products such as the HTC Vive and the Oculus Rift.
+However, the price gap is much narrower today than it was before.

 Now, every PlayStation 4 supports PSVR.
 The only advantage that the Pro brings in this regard is slightly better graphics.
 Ultimately, it is sort of the same deal as with a 1080p display, and the improvements are minuscule.

 Truth be told, the $100 price difference in pricing between the Slim and the Pro is negligible for a lot of people.
-However, the only concrete reason as to why you’d spend that extra cash on the Pro are its 4K gaming and streaming capabilities.
+However, the only concrete reason as to why you’d spend that extra cash on the Pro is its 4K gaming and streaming capabilities.

 Alternatively, if you’re on an extra-tight budget and want the PS4 as cheap as possible, your best choice might actually be the original 2013 release.
 You can find it quite cheap if you want to get a used one.

 That said, if you want to plan ahead for a potential upgrade to a 4K display or find the above benefits to be worth those $100, then you should definitely go with the Pro.